-Infertility services (continued) You Pay

-Not covered: All charges.

-Infertility services after voluntary sterilization

-Any charges in excess of the \$5,000 plan limitation for covered infertility services or the separate \$5,000 plan limitation for covered fertility drugs

-• Assisted reproductive technology (ART) procedures, such as:

-artificial insemination

-- in vitro fertilization

-- embryo transfer and GIFT

-- intravaginal insemination (IVI)

-- intracervical insemination (ICI)

-- intrauterine insemination (IUI)

-Services and supplies related to ART procedures

-Cost of donor sperm

-• Cost of donor egg.

-Allergy care

-Allergy injections, testing and treatment, including materials (such PPO: 10% of the Plan allowance

-as allergy serum) Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount

-Treatment therapies

-Chemotherapy and radiation therapy PPO: 10% of the Plan allowance

-• Dialysis - Renal dialysis, hemodialysis and peritoneal dialysis Non-PPO: 30% of the Plan allowance and any

-Intravenous (IV)/Infusion Therapy - Home IV and antibiotic therapy difference between our allowance and the billed amount

-• Transparenteral nutrition (TPN)

-• Growth hormone therapy (GHT)

-Note: Growth hormone is covered under the prescription drug benefit.

-Note: - We only cover GHT when we preauthorize the treatment.
+Infertility services (continued) You Pay Not covered: All charges. • Infertility services after voluntary sterilization • Any charges in excess of the \$5,000 plan limitation for covered infertility services or the separate \$5,000 plan limitation for covered fertility drugs • Assisted reproductive technology (ART) procedures, such as: - artificial insemination - in vitro fertilization - embryo transfer and gamete intrafallopian transfer (GIFT) - intravaginal insemination (IVI) - intracervical insemination (ICI) - intrauterine insemination (IUI) Services and supplies related to ART procedures • Cost of donor sperm • Cost of donor egg.
+Allergy care Allergy injections, testing and treatment, including materials (such as allergy serum) PPO: 10% of the Plan allowance Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount Treatment therapies Chemotherapy and radiation therapy PPO: 10% of the Plan allowance o Dialysis - Renal dialysis, hemodialysis and peritoneal dialysis Dialysis - Renal dialysis, hemodialysis and peritoneal dialysis Intravenous (IV)/Infusion Therapy - Home IV and antibiotic therapy Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount • Intravenous (IV)/Infusion Therapy - Home IV and antibiotic any difference between our allowance and the Intravenous (IV)/Infusion Therapy - Home IV and antibiotic therapy any difference between our allowance and the Intravenous (IV)/Infusion Therapy - Home IV and antibiotic therapy Transparenteral nutrition (TPN) any difference between our allowance and the Intravenous (IV)/Infusion Therapy - Home IV and antibiotic therapy Transparenteral nutrition (TPN) Growth hormone therapy (GHT) Note: Growth hormone is covered under the prescription drug any difference between our allowance and the Intravenous (IV)/Infusion Therapy - Home IV and antibiotic therapy Transparenteral nutrition (TPN) Growth hormone therapy (GHT) Note: Growth hormone is covered under the prescription drug benefit.
+Note: We only cover GHT when we preauthorize the treatment.
 Call 1-800/638-6589 or 301/984-1440 (for TDD, use 301/984-4155) for preauthorization.
-We will ask you to submit information that establishes that the GHT is medically necessary.
-See Other Services in Section 3.
+We will ask you to submit information that establishes that the GHT is medically necessary. any difference between our allowance and the

-Respiratory and inhalation therapies